JarrodC-jpg/USB-Digital-Clock/README.md

 Written by: Jarrod Coffin

-Press top or bottom button to turn of center lights
+Press top or bottom button to turn off center lights

 To set the time:
 1. Press and hold the top button until center lights start blinking